 In short, it would be great if most people could afford to choose to live closer together in a more compact urban form to prevent physical growth from getting out of hand.

-Addressing the effects of sprawl requires high-quality community networking among central cities, suburbs, and exurban areas.
+Addressing the effects of sprawl and a dispersed development pattern requires high-quality community networking among central cities, suburbs, and exurban areas.

 Suburbs share some common interests, and working on suburban sprawl tends to bring those to the forefront.